jules2689/trudeau/trudeau/2020-04-20/post_news.md

 I definitely do.
 We're all on  We're not a Twitter-verse here in cumberland and colchester.  of us are of an age where we prefer facebook.  are actually reaching out andtalking  each other. a number of friends have posted things where they're broken-hearted because  their family members and they can't go and see them.

 **Rosemary**:
 Lenore  thank you for taking the time.
-Nova Scotia m.
-P. Lenore  We are all thinking about you and your riding.
+Nova Scotia MP Lenore  We are all thinking about you and your riding.

 **Interview**:
 Thank you very much from Nova Scotia.
 We love you.
 Thank you.